Differentiable Multi-Target Causal Bayesian Experimental Design

 \subsubsection{Results with NMC estimator}

-For the following results, we use DAG-Bootstrap~\cite{agrawal2019abcd} with 20 components, an approximate posterior method based on GIES causal discovery method~\cite{hauser2012characterization}.
-As GIES is not a differentiable method, once we compute the posterior via the DAG-Bootstrap algorithm, we transfer the weights of the posterior samples (the bootstraps) into JAX~\citep{jax} tensors to allow for the gradients to be computed with respect to the experiments.
+For the following results, we use DAG-Bootstrap~\cite{agrawal2019abcd}, an approximate posterior method based on GIES causal discovery method~\cite{hauser2012characterization}.
+As GIES is not a differentiable method, once we compute the posterior, we transfer the posterior samples (the bootstraps) into JAX~\citep{jax} tensors to allow for the gradients to be computed with respect to the experiments.

 \paragraph{Single-target synthetic graphs:} In this experiment, we test against synthetic graphs of 50 variables and batch size 5, where the graph is sampled from the class of Erdos-Renyi (a common benchmark in the literature~\cite{tigas2022interventions, toth2022active, scherrer2021learning}).
 In~\cref{fig:synthetic_results} \textbf{(A,B,C)} we summarize the results.
-We observe that our method performs significantly better than the baselines.
+We observe that our method performs significantly better than the baselines. {